devops21a/project_Ensuring_QR/README.md

          You sholud get the log-file and the messages, like this:
        ![alt text](https://github.com/devops21a/project_Ensuring_QR/blob/main/screenshots/selenium_test.png)

-       * And The execution of the test suite by the CI/CD pipeline:
+       * And The execution of the test suite by the CI/CD pipeline (the yaml-file of the pipeline is under selenium-folder/**selenium_pipeline.yml**):
        ![alt text](https://github.com/devops21a/project_Ensuring_QR/blob/main/screenshots/selenium_test2.png)

    - **4. Alert**